urtadolg/Energy-Drink-e-comerce-homepage/README.md

 # Energy Drink - E-commerce homepage

-This is a homepage clone of the website roxxenergy.com.br made for practicing purpose.
+This is a homepage of the website roxxenergy.com.br made to improve some UX / UI details.

 Preview: https://urtadolg.github.io/Energy-Drink-e-commerce-homepage/